 Hue is one of the places to visit in Vietnam which many people have never heard of.
 Situated on the banks of the Perfume River, Hue was once the imperial capital of the Nguyen Dynasty.
 Today the imperial city is open to tourists who can stroll among the history-filled avenues of the city.

-Hue is a place that is filled with ancient culture, amazing architecture, interesting markets and delicious local cuisine.
+Hue is filled with ancient culture, amazing architecture, interesting markets and delicious local cuisine.
 If you make it to this enchanting city, make sure to visit the incredible Citadel of Hue.

 This amazing walled citadel was once the seat of the ancient rulers of the Nguyen Dynasty.
 Today the gates are open for all to see the beauty of this ancient place.